tfeuerbach/personal-site/content/posts/test-title-2025-09-13.md

   <img src="https://res.cloudinary.com/tfeuerbach-blog/image/upload/v1757824949/homelab-r220.png" alt="homelab-r220" />
 </div>

-I've got a homelab in my office with an R220 that I was looking to repurpose, which was a perfect fit for this job.
-I just had to buy another SSD and may need more in the future.
-While hosting in the cloud is also a great option, I didn't want to rack up a bill for something that may or may not end up being a fully realized game.
+I've got a homelab in my office with an R220 I was looking to repurpose after using it to host an AzerothCore server for me and a buddy.
+While hosting in the cloud is a great option, I didn't want to rack up a bill for something that may or may not end up being a fully realized game.
 Storage space can also get pricey if we start to accrue a lot of assets.
-To ensure we could all connect to the server in my house, I planned on putting us all on the same Tailscale Network ([Tailnet](https://tailscale.com/kb/1136/tailnet)).
+To ensure we could all connect to the server in my house without me having to expose it to the internet, I planned on putting us all on the same Tailscale Network ([Tailnet](https://tailscale.com/kb/1136/tailnet)).

 - - -